Sue: The Doctor should have a car boot sale. He’s a hoarder.

-Sue sometimes wondered if her decision to watch Doctor Who from the beginning had been a wise one.
+Sue sometimes wondered if her decision to watch Doctor Who from the very beginning had been a wise one.
 But now her husband was making her listen to something called a ‘Target novelisation’.
 She really didn’t know what to make of it but she was finding unexpected resources of courage when it came to this kind of thing.

 Neil stirred the mince and smiled.

 Sue looked up from her bowl.
-‘I thought the narration was lovely,’ she said.
-‘He sounded so much like his father.
-It really is uncanny at times.
-The use of music and sound effects were really good as well – it really helped to distinguish between the different voices.
-I find it hard to concentrate on things like this, and I’m still really confused by the plot, but I thought the prose was excellent.
-It was very precise but very engaging at the same time.
-I can see how these books would be very important before you had video recordings to fall back on, but I also get the impression that they might colour your appreciation for an episode when you finally get to see it.’
+“I thought the narration was lovely,” she said.
+“He sounded so much like his father.
+It was uncanny at times.
+The music and sound effects were really good, as well.
+I usually find it hard to concentrate on things like this, and I’m still confused by the plot, but I thought the prose was excellent.
+It was very precise, but engaging at the same time.
+I can see how these books would have been very important before you had video recordings, but I also get the impression that they might colour your appreciation for an episode when you finally got to see it.”

 Sue: This reminds me of a dirty phone call I received once.